If democracy were to be invented today, what would it be like? We’re working on it and need your help.

-Who can use Democrracy?
+Who can use Neocratia?

-Several political leaders have already shown interest in using Democrracy with their constituents.
+Several political leaders have already shown interest in using Neocratia with their constituents.
 They could, among other things, ask their followers what topics they should focus on and what ideas they should vote for, and also engage in thoughtful conversations with other members of the group.

-We have also identified multiple thought leaders of groups of all types and varying sizes that could use Democrracy: online communities, student associations, neighborhoods, shareholders of companies, boards of directors, unions, cooperatives, and even families.
+We have also identified multiple thought leaders of groups of all types and varying sizes that could use Neocratia: online communities, student associations, neighborhoods, shareholders of companies, boards of directors, unions, cooperatives, and even families.

-How can Democrracy succeed?
+How can Neocratia succeed?

-Democrracy can succeed in many ways: it can enable the creation of thousands of democracies, big and small, become the legislative branch of existing democracies, allow the creation of new political parties, help children learn about political participation early on, make democracy part of our daily lives, enable introverts to become political leaders, and inspire others to build similar platforms.
+Neocratia can succeed in many ways: it can enable the creation of thousands of democracies, big and small, become the legislative branch of existing democracies, allow the creation of new political parties, help children learn about political participation early on, make democracy part of our daily lives, enable introverts to become political leaders, and inspire others to build similar platforms.

-When will Democrracy launch?
+When will Neocratia launch?

 If we gather enough financial resources, we will be able to offer the platform for free to groups that can’t afford to pay for the hosting.
 If we receive enough donations, we’ll be able to employ software engineers full time, so that we can launch faster than if continue volunteering our time.